mbradle/wnnet/README.rst

 IMPORTANT: wnnet is not yet released.
-Target date for release is Jan.
-16, 2023.
+Target date for release is Feb.
+3, 2023.

 Overview
 ========